ukwa/ukwa-services/access/README.md

 # Introduction

 This folder contains the components used for access to our web archives.
 It's made up of a number of separate stacks, with the first providing support for the others.

+## Integration Points

+These services can be deployed id different contexts (dev/beta/prod/etc.) but in call cases are designed to run (read-only!) against the following external services.
+Specifically:

+- The WebHDFS API.
+- The OutbackCDX API.
+- The Solr full-text search API(s).

+These are set in the stack launch scripts, and can be changed as needed, based on deployment context if necessary.

 # The Access Data Stack